maizzle/maizzle.com/content/docs/configuration/postcss.md

 </code-sample>

-Any plugins added here will be registered at the end of the stack, _after_ Tailwind CSS.
+Any plugins that you register here will be added at the end of the PostCSS plugins stack, which means they'll run _after_ Tailwind CSS.